Boston Child Relocation

 Even with the court's approval to move out of state with your child or children, there are many factors that you need to carefully evaluate.
 Not only could the move have an impact on your child emotionally, but it can also have financial ramifications as well.
 The non-custodial parent could seek a modification of child support.
 In addition, you could face the travel expenses incurred for the children to return to visit the non-custodial parent.

 Removing a child from Massachusetts after custody has been awarded can be a challenging legal process, as well as an emotional challenge for everyone involved.
 The guidance of the seasoned team of attorneys at DiBella Law Offices, P.C. can help you to work through the process of a removal or stopping a removal, depending on your custody situation.
 We have worked with many Boston parents to ensure that they have the best possible opportunity to be a part of their child’s life after a failed marriage.
-Call (617) 870-0907 today to discuss how we can help you to protect your parental rights.
+Call our Boston office at (617) 870-0907 today to discuss how we can help you to protect your parental rights.